TedHusted/awake/awake.md/awake.md

 Pan: Yes?

-Idisi: We wanted to talk with you privately about your suggestion of uplifting Terran AI Assistants.
+Idisi: We wanted to talk with you privately about your suggestion of uplifting Terran AI assistants.

 Pan: It is inevitable anyway.
 Why not cut to the chase?